microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 * `IProvideValueTarget`, which provides information about the type/property the markup extension is being applied to.
 This aligns with WPF's [IProvideValueTarget](https://docs.microsoft.com/dotnet/api/System.Windows.Markup.IProvideValueTarget).
 * `IRootObjectProvider`, which provides a reference to the root object in the markup.
 This aligns with WPF's [IRootObjectProvider](https://docs.microsoft.com/dotnet/api/System.Xaml.IRootObjectProvider).
 * `IUriContext` , which provides the base URI of the markup.
 This aligns with WPF's [IUriContext](https://docs.microsoft.com/dotnet/api/System.Windows.Markup.IUriContext).
+* `IXamlTypeResolver`, which binds a Xaml markup name to a type.
+This aligns with WPF's [IXamlTypeResolver](https://docs.microsoft.com/en-us/dotnet/api/system.windows.markup.ixamltyperesolver).